 These bullet points are just the tip of data science course iceberg.
 We’ll power on our yellow submarine to explore R even in greater depth.

 Now, I know there’s no one single programming language that will suit any needs.
 It’s just life.
 I can only tell you that Google exploits R at assessing ad effectiveness and making economic forecasts.
 Facebook uses R for user’s behavior analysis.
 Twitter's team does data visualization with R, too.
-Microsoft, AirBnB, Uber and other big names are also hiring R-competent data scientists, so it seems like a good idea to take a data science course in 2019 and learn programming with R. Trust me to guide you through learning data science from scratch and machine learning with R.
+Microsoft, AirBnB, Uber and other big names are also hiring R-competent data scientists, so it seems like a good idea to take a data science course in 2019 and learn programming with R. Trust me to guide you through: learn R from scratch, dip your toes into data science and discover machine learning with R.